revbayes/revbayes.github.io/developer/tutorial/index.md

 Citations are included in the **References** section at the end of each tutorial.
 References are formatted according to the [CSL](https://github.com/citation-style-language/styles) style for [*Systematic Biology*](https://academic.oup.com/sysbio).

 {% include bibliography.html %}

+{% section Controling printed output %}

+You can prevent any element from being printed when the tutorial is sent to PDF or a printer by tagging it with `{:.no-print}`.